 Punitive damages, however, are awarded individually by the defendant in Texas.

-Getting an experienced personal injury lawyer in Houston, TX, to evaluate your case is as simple as a phone call for a free case evaluation.
-Analyzing an injury claim takes expertise and years of personal injury trial law work.
+Getting an experienced personal injury lawyer in Houston, TX, to evaluate your case is as simple as calling for a free case evaluation.
+Analyzing an injury claim requires expertise and years of experience in personal injury trial law.

 If you have been injured in an accident, don’t wait to get the help you need.
 Contact Baumgartner Law Firm today for a free consultation.